 On Tuesday, 25 October 2022 the Indonesian Directorate General of Immigarion officially launched the Second Home Visa Policy.
-This policy is listed in on the Circular Letter Number IMI-0740.GR.01.01 of 2002 about Visa and Limited Second Home Stay Permit.
-This policy was introduced just before the commencement of the 17th G20 Heads of State and Government Summit which will be held at Bali in November 2022.
+This policy is on the Circular Letter Number IMI-0740.GR.01.01 of 2002 about Visa and Limited Second Home Stay Permit.
+The introduction of his policy was just before the commencement of the 17th G20 Heads of State and Government Summit at Bali in November 2022.

 Speaking to the press on Tuesday (25/10), the acting General Director of Immigration Widodo Ekatjahjana explained that the policy was made in order to attract more international tourists to Indonesia.
 The policy is seen as a necessity in order to improve the tourism sector in Indonesia.